tripl-to/proposal/README.md

 Did you book a room for that Champions Final in Barcelona and your team did not get to final?
 Re sale that room to a fixed price or in an auction!
 The _host_ will get a part but there will be no cancellation.

-## Blockchain rewards and governance
+## Block-chain rewards and governance

 ### Travelers points